Ray Burke (Irish politician): Early life

 Burke was born in Dublin.
-He was educated at O'Connell School, he went on to study at University College Cork, before becoming an auctioneer.
+He was educated at O'Connell School, and he went on to study at University College Cork, before becoming an auctioneer.
 Burke's political career commenced when he was elected to Dublin County Council for Fianna Fáil in 1967.
 He was chairman of the council from 1985 to 1987.

 Career

 Burke was elected to Dáil Éireann at the 1973 general election for the Dublin County North constituency, succeeding his father Patrick Burke, who had held the seat for 29 years.
 Ray Burke represented this constituency and its successor Dublin North until his resignation almost twenty-five years later.

 After Fianna Fáil's landslide victory at the 1977 general election, Burke was appointed Minister of State at the Department of Industry and Commerce.
 He supported George Colley in the Fianna Fáil leadership contest of 1979, but after Colley's opponent Charles Haughey won out, Haughey retained Burke in his government position.
-Burke was subsequently a staunch and vocal defender of Haughey during a number of internal heaves against the latter's leadership of the party.
+Burke was subsequently a staunch and vocal defender of Haughey during several internal heaves against the latter's leadership of the party.
 In October 1980, Burke was promoted to Minister for the Environment, a position he held until June 1981 and again in the short-lived Fianna Fáil government of 1982.
 After Fianna Fáil returned to power at the 1987 general election, Burke served as Minister for Energy, where he made controversial changes to the legislation governing oil and gas exploration.
 In 1988, he was appointed Minister for Industry, Commerce and Communications.

 Following the formation of the Fianna Fáil–Progressive Democrats coalition in 1989, he was appointed as Minister for Justice and Minister for Communications in the government of Charles Haughey.
 When Albert Reynolds succeeded Haughey in 1992, he did not re-appoint Burke to the cabinet.
-Following the 1997 general election, Fianna Fáil was back in office, and Burke was appointed Minister for Foreign Affairs, by new Taoiseach Bertie Ahern.
+Following the 1997 general election, Fianna Fáil was back in office, and Burke was appointed Minister for Foreign Affairs, by Taoiseach Bertie Ahern.